 These days, the technology involved in baby monitors is much more advanced.
-You will find two way talk features and easy to hear sound monitoring in just about every baby monitor on the market, but there are also digital video baby monitors that feature wireless viewing, HD video, and remote control of the camera so you can pan around the room, tilt p and down, and zoom in on your baby.
-This kind of monitoring is especially comforting for working moms and dads or parents who want to keep an eye on their kids while they go out on a date night.
+You will find two way talk features and crystal clear sound monitoring in just about every baby monitor on the market, but there are also digital video baby monitors that feature wireless viewing, HD video, and remote camera control.
+This kind of monitoring is especially comforting for working moms and dads or any parents who want to keep an eye on their kids while they go out on a date night.

-If you do not need a video camera in your nursery, you can also get a less expensive sound-only monitor.
-These have also become very advanced in recent years and can track things like the temperature in the room as well as your baby’s movements, and they often come with special features such as night lights and lullaby music.
+If you do not need a video monitor in your nursery, you can also get a less expensive sound-only monitor.
+These have also become very advanced in recent years and can track things like the temperature in the room as well as your baby’s movements.
+Sound monitors also often come with special features such as night lights and lullaby music.

-This list is your guide to the best baby monitors on the market today.
-I have included monitors that will fit any price range and that have a whole range of features to choose from.
+This list is your guide to the best baby monitors on the market in 2017.
+I have included monitors that will fit any price range and that have a whole range of features to choose from, from the most basic to the most advanced and everything in between.
 Whether you are shopping for yourself or for a gift, you will definitely find the right fit here!
-If you want to see more options, click here to browse baby monitors.

 1. Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens

 The Infant Optics DXR-8 is the #1 best seller on Amazon in baby monitors.
 It is a high quality, highly reviewed monitor with over 3,000 five-star customer reviews.
 Features include night vision, wireless portability with a six to ten hour battery life, remote pan and tilt control so you can look around the baby’s entire room, USB charging and sound activated LEDs so that you will be alerted to your baby’s cry even with the volume turned down low.